ignite/cli/docs/guide/interchange/03-walkthrough.md

   denom: marscoin
 ```

-The counterparty (the sender of the buy marscoin order) received 5 marscoin vouchers:
+The counterparty (the sender of the buy marscoin order) receives 5 marscoin vouchers:

 ```yml
 # Target blockchain